eerimoq/nala/README.rst

                                                  // automatically freed after the test.
 Always returns
                                                  // a valid pointer.
    void nala_auto_free(void *buf_p);             // Automatically free given buffer after the test.
-                                                 //free() is called to free the buffer. void nala_exit(int status);                   // Performs post-test checks and cleanup, and then
+                                                 // free() is called to free the buffer. void nala_exit(int status);                   // Performs post-test checks and cleanup, and then
                                                  // exits with status 0.
 The status parameter is
                                                  // ignored.